covalenthq/bsp-geth/README.md

 ![diagram](./docs/arch.jpg)

-While BSOs are currently being created internally at Covalent for each respective blockchain indexed, the Covalent Network shifts this responsibility to operators (anyone performing a role on the Covalent Network).
+While Block Specimens are currently being created internally at Covalent for each respective blockchain indexed, the Covalent Network shifts this responsibility to operators (anyone performing a role on the Covalent Network).
 Any operator on the network will be able to opt in to act as a Block Specimen Producer (BSP).

-To ensure that the data within the block-specimens that operators create is reliable and honest, a production proof is created for every BSO produced.
+To ensure that the data within the block-specimens that operators create is reliable and honest, a production proof is created for every Block Specimen produced.
 These will be published to proofing contract deployed by Covalent.
-Therefore, BSO proofs can be compared and any deviations in the data either accidentally or malicious will have mismatching proofs.
+Therefore, Block Specimen proofs can be compared and any deviations in the data either accidentally or malicious will have mismatching proofs.

 ![diagram](./docs/value.png)

 In sum, it is the responsibility of the BSPs to consume blocks from external blockchains and publish both the BSP along with a production proof to the Covalent virtual chain.
 As the network is developed, Covalent will be shifting the responsibility of running the Block Specimen software to operators (anyone performing a role on the Covalent Network).
 These Block Specimens will consume blocks from external blockchains and feed the entire network with the data needed to answer user queries.

 How does this create and accrue value for the Covalent Network?
-As Block Specimens publish more data to Covalent Network, developers will be attracted.
+As Block Specimen Producers publish more data to Covalent Network, developers will be attracted.
 With a growing developer base on the Covalent Network, there will be a greater appetite for blockchain data.
 And hence, the cycle begins again, with Block Specimens expected to meet this demand for data.
 Of course, operators who successfully perform this role will be compensated in CQT.